-To me, teaching is not just a profession; it is a lifetime mission that demands significant efforts and engagement, to guide the students toward success in their personal and professional plans.
-Hence, I firmly believe, that my role as a professor consists of serving as a mediator and facilitator, of the knowledge sharing process with the students inside and outside the classroom.
+Teaching is not just a profession; it is a lifetime mission that demands significant efforts and engagement to guide the students toward success in their personal and professional plans.
+Hence, I firmly believe that my role as a professor consists of serving as a mediator and facilitator of the knowledge-sharing process with the students inside and outside the classroom.
 See samples of my recent courses.

 This course focuses on the why and the how of digital marketing and selling strategies and explores how they are integrated with an organization’s business strategy and technology focus.
 Students explore the impact of multi-channel selling and internet marketing strategies on business.
 Topics include traditional vs. online marketing; traditional vs. online marketing communications; costs and benefits of online marketing; online customer acquisition, service and retention; plus successful and failed digital marketing strategies.
 Digital marketing methods explored, include those for the Web, email services, mobile marketing platforms and social networking technologies.

 This course, students learn about the design and implementation of relational database system within the context of small and medium size organizations as they relate to e-business applications.